Commercial PayersCommercial and Employer Coverage → Case for Coverage

 Continue to Engage Eligible Individuals and Participants

-These efforts to continue to engage and expand the referral network, as well as engaging the participants themselves, can be refined through analyzing the data that is generated by program participation, as outlined in Stage 4.
+Additional information on how commercial plans and employers can increase the retention of program participants can be found on the Retention page of the Coverage Toolkit.
+These efforts to continue to engage and expand the referral network, as well as engaging the participants themselves, can be refined through analyzing the data that is generated by program participation.

 Resources to Help Make the Case for Coverage